-Jianbing is a hearty Chinese breakfast crepe and one of the country’s most popular street foods.
+Jianbing is a Chinese savory breakfast crepe and one of the country’s most popular street foods.
 The fillings vary depending on which city you’re eating your jianbing, but the general rule is that there are no rules: meats, vegetables, dairy and fried buns are all game in a tradition of morning crepes that would make a Frenchman’s toes curl.

 Originally from China’s northern Shandong province – right between Shanghai and Beijing – jianbing’s popularity has grown with the country’s urbanization boom in the 1990s as natives of Shandong dispersed through the country and took their jianbing with them.